 But I swallowed the tears and gulped the cool buttermilk down.
 I told her in a teary voice about my missing children and how I had let them go alone.
 She assured me that they would be fine.
 She chatted for a while before going her way.
 I wanted to ask her to stay but didn’t.
 Once again all my fears came back to haunt me.

-Desperately I scanned the mountain trails and there they were!
-I couldn’t mistake the long tresses of my neice and the tall boy next to her.
+Desperately, I scanned the mountain trails and there they were!
+I couldn’t mistake the long tresses of my niece and the tall boy next to her.
 They were my kids!
-They obviously had walked down a valley to ‘vanish’ and then became visible as they climbed again!
+They obviously had walked down a dip in the mountain to ‘vanish’ and then became visible as they climbed up again!

 The relief was so overwhelming that I did something totally unexpected…..